ARM-software/MDK-Middleware/Examples/FileSystem/File_Demo/README.md

-This is a File System file manipulation example.
+# File Demo Example

+This MDK-Middleware example project implements a **File Demo** example.
+It shows how to manipulate files on a memory drive using the File System Component

+For detailed description see [File Demo Example section in MDK-Middleware documentation](https://arm-software.github.io/MDK-Middleware/latest/FileSystem/File_Demo_Example.html).

+## Key usage aspects

+For successful build and operation the project needs to be extended with a board layer that implements required [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections) to the target hardware interfaces.
+For details see example documentation referenced above.

-You can mount and format drives and manage files and directories using commands such as write, read, rename, delete, mkdir and rmdir.
+You can mount and format drives and manage files and directories using commands such as `write`, `read`, `rename`, `delete`, `mkdir` and `rmdir`.

-Detailed description is available on: www.keil.com/pack/doc/MW/FileSystem/html/fs_examples.html#fs_standalone_example